rrzki13/rrzki13/README.md

-# Hi there 👋 I'm Rizki Ramadhan
+# Hi all 👋, my name is Rizki Ramadhan

 - 🔭 I’m currently learning javascript and Android
 - 🌱 Excited to develop app